Show Date and Time as Blank instead of 1900-01-01 - SQL Server

 Conclusion

-The solution is in-fact a workaround or a quick fix than a total solution, since a blank date can be either a NULL or 1900-01-01.
-However, converting the date into a string does relieve us from showing irrelevant data to our clients.
-Date and Time are not character values and therefore, you must handle it carefully.
+The solution is more of a workaround or a quick fix rather than a complete solution, since a blank date can be either "NULL" or "1900-01-01".
+However, converting the date into a string helps us avoid showing irrelevant data to our clients.
+As Date and Time are not character values, it is essential to handle them with care.

 ← PreviousNext →